ENI Cross-border Cooperation Programme

 State aid rules cover only measures involving a transfer of State resources (including national, regional or local authorities, public banks and foundations, etc.).

-This criteria is always „yes” – its an immanent part of the programme - thus no option is provided.
+This criteria is always „yes” – it is an immanent part of the programme - thus no option is provided.

 Granting of an advantage